 Level 4 Epilepsy Center

-The epilepsy program at Children’s Hospital is recognized by the National Association of Epilepsy Centers (NAEC)
+The Epilepsy Center at Children’s Hospital is recognized by the National Association of Epilepsy Centers (NAEC)

 as a Level 4 epilepsy center.
 A Level 4 epilepsy center provides many advantages, including but not limited to: